Chapter 4: Construction Details, Section16: Temporary Facilities

 Inspect the fastening of fabric to wood posts with nails or to steel posts with tie wires or locking plastic fasteners at a maximum spacing of 8 inches.

-Ensure the contractor is maintaining posts in a vertical position, reattaching any detached fabric and replacing any damaged fabric.
+Check that the contractor is maintaining posts in a vertical position, reattaching any detached fabric and replacing any damaged fabric.

 Inspect that mats provide a continuous cover over the wetlands and openings around any columns or other obstacles are sealed.